Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 ## Timed Level - TL

-Timed Level bombing is the most basic ARBCS mode, utilizing only the Release timer; the Pullup timer should be set to 000, and the High and Low Release settings can be left at any value.
+Timed Level bombing is the most basic ARBCS mode, utilizing only the Release timer; the pull-up timer should be set to 000, and the High and Low Release settings can be left at any value.
 The setting for the Release timer is found based on the bomb range value determined for the chosen weapon, referencing the desired flight altitude above the target and airspeed.
 This range determines the